embedded-kiddie/Arduino-CYD-2432S028R/LVGL/LVGL_Arduino_MP3Player/README.md

 ```

 ### 6.1.
 About "Partition"
-Due to the SRAM capacity of the MCU, if you plan to store a large number of albums, it is recommended that you create subfolders (up to 5) and limit the number of albums to arround 50 titles and the number of audio files to arround 600, in each subfolder.
+Due to the SRAM capacity of MCU, if you plan to store a large number of albums, it is recommended that you create subfolders (up to 5) and limit the number of albums to arround 50 titles and the number of music files to arround 600+α, in each subfolder.

 In this application, such subfolder is named as "Partition" and can be selected in the **"Setting"** screen.

-**Note:** If you have more than 600+α, audio files, they will no longer fit in the playlist and management will become a hassle.

 ### 6.2.
 Shuffle Mode
 "**Shuffle**" works as bellow:

-- (a) continues to randomly select and add albums to the playlist until the total number of audio files exceeds 600+α
+- (1) continues to randomly select and add albums to the playlist until the total number of music files exceeds 600+α
-- (b) and finally randomly sorts the playlist again.
+- (2) and finally randomly sorts the playlist again.

-However, due to the "600+α" limitation for audio files, when "**Shuffle**" is OFF, the behavior will differ depending on whether you select an individual partition or "All".
+However, due to the "600+α" limitation for music files, when "**Shuffle**" is OFF, the behavior will differ depending on whether you select an individual partition or "**All**".

-When you select an individual partition, albums will be added to the playlist in ascending order, but when you select "All", only (a) will be performed.
+When you select an individual partition, albums will be added to the playlist in ascending order, but when you select "**All**", only (1) will be performed.

 ### 6.3.
 Album List
-Pressing the "Keyboard" button under the dropdown will create an empty list, so enter a list name, close the keyboard, select the album you want to add, and finally press the "Save" button.
+Pressing the "**Keyboard**" button under the dropdown will create an empty list, so enter a list name, close the keyboard, select the album you want to add, and finally press the "**Save**" button.

 ![Album List](assets/CYD-MP3Player-AlbumList.gif)

-The "Keyboard" button is also used to edit an existing list.
+The "**Keyboard**" button is also used to edit an existing list.

 ### 6.4.
 Album Cover Photo
-The "**Main Screen**" displays one of the 10 default images randomly selected.
-Besides the default image, you can add an album cover photo named `@photo.jpg` to your album folder.
+The "**Main Screen**" displays one of the 10 default images randomly.
+Besides the default image, you can put an album cover photo named `@photo.jpg` to your album folder.

 Due to memory capacity limitations of the MCU, this `@photo.jpg` must be 96x96 and its size must be 6KB or less.